James Friskin: Biography

 Friskin studied in Glasgow with local organist Alfred Heap, and from 1900—at the precocious age of 14—at the Royal College of Music under Edward Dannreuther for piano and (from 1905) Charles Villiers Stanford for composition.
 He completed his Piano Quintet in 1907 at age 21; published by Stainer & Bell, Thomas Dunhill assessed it as "one of the most brilliant op.1's in existence".
 After completing his studies, from 1909 to 1914 Friskin taught at the Royal Normal College for the Blind.
 In 1914 he emigrated to the United States, where, at the invitation of Frank Damrosch, he became a founding teacher of the Institute of Musical Arts, forerunner of the Juilliard School of Music.
 He taught at Juilliard until his death.
+His students included the composer Dorothy Priesing.

 While still at the Royal College, Friskin met composer and violist Rebecca Clarke (1886–1979).
 His 1912 Elegy for viola and piano may have been written out of his unrequited love for her.
 Friskin and Clarke, along with George Butterworth, formed a small choir to explore the works of Palestrina, asking Vaughan Williams to direct them.
 More than thirty years later, Friskin and Clarke, both aged 58, were married in New York City (on 23 September 1944) after a chance reunion.